Indira Gandhi National Open University

-Indira Gandhi National Open University, known as IGNOU, is a Central University located at Maidan Garhi, New Delhi, India.
-Named after former Prime Minister of India Indira Gandhi, the university was established in 1985 with a budget of ₹20 million, after the Parliament of India passed the Indira Gandhi National Open University Act, 1985 (IGNOU Act 1985).
-IGNOU is run by the central government of India, and with total active enrollment of over 4 million students, it is the largest university in the world.
+Indira Gandhi National Open University (IGNOU) is a public open and distance learning university located in Delhi, India.
+Named after the former prime minister of India, Indira Gandhi, the university was established in 1985 with a budget of ₹20 million, after the Parliament of India passed the Indira Gandhi National Open University Act, 1985 (IGNOU Act 1985).
+IGNOU, operated by the Government of India is the world's largest university, with enrollment of over 3,000,000 students.
+It provides 333 academic programs through its 21 Schools of Studies, supported by a network of 67 Regional Centres and 2,257 Learner Support Centres (LSCs).